 The mathematical representation of an object can be displayed on a computer and used for the generation of drawings, which go on for analysis and eventual manufacturing of the object.
 In general, there are three conventional steps to creating a geometric model:

 - They create key geometric elements using commands like points, lines, and circles.

 - Applying Transformations on the geometric elements using commands like rotation, achieve scaling, and other related transformations functions.

-- Two Dimensional or 2D: It projects a two-dimensional view and is used for flat objects.
+- Two-Dimensional or 2D: It projects a two-dimensional view and is used for flat objects.

 Depending upon the representations of objects, geometric modeling system can be classified into three categories, which are:

-Requirements of Geometric Modeling
+Requirements for Geometric Modeling

 The various requirements of geometric modeling are as follows: